 McBassi is available to provide expert guidance and consulting to organizations on human capital disclosure and reporting.
 Human capital reporting is a new world with significant opportunities for HR professionals, progressive employers, and investors.

-This includes the new ISO (International Organization for Standardization) human capital reporting standards (ISO 30414: Human Resource Management: Guidelines for internal and external human capital reporting) as well as the August 2019 US Securities and Exchange Commission proposal that companies be required to report on human capital “to the extent such disclosures would be material to an understanding” of a company’s business.
+- ISO (International Organization for Standardization) human capital reporting standards (ISO 30414: Human Resource Management: Guidelines for internal and external human capital reporting)

 Interested in learning more about where things stand?

 - Additional information on the human capital reporting standards themselves is available in our article in Workforce magazine and in a press release from the ISO

 - The August 2019 US Securities and Exchange Commission proposal highlights are available here.

 - CFO Magazine addressed human capital disclosure in the cover story of its September 2019 issue.